csci5117f25/session-06-in-class-render-test-Calvin-Chau/README.md

 ## What steps do I need to do when I download this repo to get it running?

+- Change the Python version inside of the Pipfile to the correct version (3.13.7 in my case)
+- Run `pipenv install` to update the Pipfile.lock file

 ## What commands starts the server?
+- Run `flask --app server.py run --debug`

 ## Before render